 So you've probably heard this one a zillion times before, but being flexible with when you travel really will help you snag all the best deals.

 Try and stay off-season with your bookings - so steer clear of school holiday dates, bank holidays and half terms too, as tour operators will really hike the prices then.

 Oh, and these are the time when there'll be lots of screaming children around, and no one wants that.

 The cheapest times to travel would be holiday days themselves, as few people want to travel on New Year's Eve or Christmas day, for example... but it's worth asking yourself, do you either?

 If you're the kind of irritating so and so that can fall asleep anywhere, it makes sense to book an overnight flight or crossing.

 Many operators will slash prices at inconvenient times, but if you're the kind of person who could sleep through the apocalypse, you'll still end up with a decent night's kip anyway.

 With our post-Brexit currency going haywire of late, there's been a rise in popularity of 'staycations' in the UK rather than jet-setting somewhere abroad.

 There are so many great places to visit on the this fair isle (we're four countries in one, right?) so you've got plenty to choose from!

 Rather than travelling abroad, why not think about travelling somewhere nice nationally instead?
 At least you won't have to exchange your cash before you set off (although don't hold your breath for good weather).

 Take student ID

 It might not be the first thing you think to pack, but your student card can still work its magic when you're abroad - especially when it comes to museums/ galleries and tourist attractions.

-£12/month will get you an NUS Extra student card, which not only gets you heaps of discounts here at home, but (since March 2016) now also comes with an ISIC internationally-recognised student badge so you can take advantage of discounts on your hols, too.
+£12 will get you a one year TOTUM/NUS Extra card, which not only gets you heaps of discounts here at home, but (since March 2016) now also comes with an ISIC internationally-recognised student badge so you can take advantage of discounts on your hols, too.

 Earn money on holiday

 So we've covered how you might save money on your holiday, but why not earn it too!